JackDunlop/PMS/README.md

-This project shows that I Jack Dunlop understand the following topics:
+This project shows that I Jack Dunlop understand the following topics/concepts/tools:

   C#